Competition Organisers’ Documents

 Competitor insurance

-Club crews affiliated to any Association outside Great Britain, recognised by British Rowing or World Rowing do not have to be registered members.
-However, competitions should ensure that overseas entrants are covered for third party liability insurance.
+All members of club crews affiliated to any Association outside Great Britain, recognised by British Rowing or World Rowing need to have a British Rowing Scottish and Overseas membership.
+However, this membership type does not include insurance so competitions should ensure that overseas entrants are suitably insured including third party liability insurance.

 More in this section